 - 1. Students will be provided guidelines for written assessments and the Master thesis.
 The guidelines will be included in the course manuals. - 2.
 The Master thesis assessments will be evaluated by at least two UM examiners. - 3.
-All other written forms of assessment, with the exception of research projects, are on an individual basis, unless explicitly announced otherwise.
+All other written forms of assessment are individual except where otherwise communicated.

-Article 5.7 Determination and announcement of course examination result
+Article 5.7 Determination and announcement of course exam result

 - 1. The Board of Examiners determines the standards for assessing exams.
 The standards are specified in the document 'Rules and Regulations'. - 2.
-The examiner determines the result of a written final exam within 15 working days following the date on which it was taken. - 3.
+The examiner determines the result of a written final exam within 15 working days following the date on which it was taken and provides the Office of Student Affairs with the necessary information to apprise the student of the result before this deadline. - 3.
 The examiner determines the result of a final oral exam immediately after it is taken and communicates the final result to the student.
 If more than one student takes the same exam in succession, the assessment and grading period may be extended by up to five working days. - 4.
-The examiner determines the result of any other forms of assessment taken during the course period (before the final exam week), within 5 working days. - 5.
+The examiner determines the result of any other forms of assessment taken during the course period (before the final exam week), within 10 working days. - 5.
 Examiners must share all assessment results with students individually.